 They provide valuable lessons for the rollout of the Energy Efficient Scotland programme in particular:

-Councils use varied approaches.
-Some used in-house resources for project planning and delivery; others appointed external contractors to carry out these tasks.
+- Councils use either in-house resources or external contractors for project planning and delivery.
 Further work is needed to compare costs and benefits of in-house management and outsourcing.
-Either way, additional resource is likely to be required for councils to participate in the planning and management aspects of the Energy Efficient Scotland programme.
+Either way, additional resource is likely to be required for councils to participate in the planning and management aspects of the Energy Efficient Scotland Programme.